kunny/RxFirebase/README.md

 Get currently signed-in user by `Firebasebase.AuthStateChangeListener`.

 As a listener, it will emit `FirebaseAuth` object on each auth state changes until unsubscribed.

+Note that `RxFirebaseAuth.authStateChanges()` will emit initial value on subscribe.

 Java:
 ```java